rapido-mobile/rapido-mobile.github.io/tutorials/rapido_documents.md

 ```dart
     String url = "https://rickandmortyapi.com/api/character/?name=$value";
 ```
-Then, we can use our get and decode code
+Then, we can use our get and decode code:

 ```dart
  getAndDecodeRemoteJSon(url).then((Map map) {